MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/navigation-options-for-sharepoint-online.md

 The Managed navigation option can be maintained through configuration, does not involve code customization files, and it is significantly faster than structural navigation.
 If you require security trimming and are comfortable using a custom master page and have some capability in the organization to maintain the changes that may occur in the default master page for SharePoint Online, then the Search-driven option may produce a better user experience.
 If you have more complex requirements, then a custom navigation provider may be the right choice.
 Structural navigation is NOT recommended.

 Finally, it’s important to note that SharePoint is adding additional navigation providers and functionality for modern SharePoint site architectures leveraging a more flattened site hierarchy and a hub-and-spoke model with SharePoint hub sites.
 This allows many scenarios to be achieved that do NOT require the use of SharePoint Publishing feature, and these navigation configurations are optimized for scalability and latency within SharePoint Online.
-Note that applying the same principle - simplifying the overall structure of your SharePoint Publishing site to a flatter structure, often helps with overall performance and scale as well.
+Note that applying the same principle of simplifying the overall structure of your SharePoint Publishing site to a flatter structure often helps with overall performance and scale as well.
 What this means is that instead of having a single Site Collection with hundreds of sites (subwebs), a better approach is to have many site collections with very few subsites (subwebs).

 ## Using managed navigation and metadata in SharePoint Online